yearn/yearn-devdocs/docs/resources/risks/risk-score.md

 ## Strategy Risk Score

-Risk for different strategies is quantified using an internal point system developed by yearn's strategy deployment process.
+Risk for different strategies is quantified using a 1-5 point system developed by yearn's strategy deployment process.
 The higher the risk score number, the more risky the strategy is.
-The risk assessment evaluates eight dimensions using a 1-5 point system:
+The risk assessment evaluates eight dimensions:

 * [Audit](#audit)
 * [Code Review](#code-review)